Whatever You Say, Ace by Isilme_among_the_stars

 Nine

 It turned out to be quite difficult to hide a pregnancy, even in a place so cold and remote as Himring.
-It was at least not considered unusual that Fingon insisted on wearing his cloak absolutely everywhere, even in front of the roaring fire in the dining hall.
-However, even with this helpful piece of nicely concealing garb, the shape of his growing abdomen was becoming harder to hide.
+At least no one considered it unusual that Fingon insisted on wearing his cloak absolutely everywhere, even in front of the roaring fire in the dining hall.
+However, even with this helpful piece of nicely concealing garb, the shape of his growing abdomen was becoming harder to conceal.

-“We are running a frontline defense here,” Maedhros replied mildly, “that requires a certain amount of manpower.
-We could arrange a little cottage for you in the woods?
-Nice and quiet, and far from the garrison?”
+“We are running a front line defence here,” Maedhros replied mildly.
+“That requires a certain amount of manpower.
+I could arrange a little cottage for you in the woods… Nice and quiet, and far from the garrison?”

 “Out in the cold, all by myself?
 No thank you!”